sawyersteven/AdventOfCode/README.md

-# Advent_2020
+# AdventOfCode

-Non-competitive solutions to Advent of Code 2020
+Non-competitive solutions to Advent of Code